logo

 Abstract

-The key driving mechanism of atmospheric CO₂ variations in the Cenozoic remains controversial.
-This paper analyzes three stages of collision-related magmatism in Tibet, corresponding to three major stages of atmospheric CO₂ variations.
-Geochemical data for these magmatic rocks inform a model calculating the continental collision-induced CO₂ emission flux.
-The correlation between modeled CO₂ emission rates and the global atmospheric CO₂ curve supports the hypothesis that the India-Asia collision was the primary driver of Cenozoic atmospheric CO₂ changes.
+Deep Earth degassing is a critical forcing factor for atmospheric CO₂ variations and palaeoclimate changes in Earth's history.
+For the Cenozoic, the key driving mechanism of atmospheric CO₂ variations remains controversial.
+Here we analyse three stages of collision-related magmatism in Tibet, which correspond temporally with the three major stages of atmospheric CO₂ variations in the Cenozoic and explore the possibility of a causal link between these phenomena.
+To this end we present geochemical data for the three stages of magmatic rocks in Tibet, which we use to inform a model calculating the continental collision-induced CO₂ emission flux associated with the evolving Neo-Tethyan to continental subduction over the Cenozoic.
+The correlation between our modelled CO₂ emission rates and the global atmospheric CO₂ curve is consistent with the hypothesis that the India-Asia collision was the primary driver of changes in atmospheric CO₂ over the Cenozoic.

 Publisher